-You may have crossed the first hurdle that is transitioning your team to a remote workforce and ensuring they have all the tools they need.
+You may have crossed the first hurdle, which is transitioning your team to a remote workforce and ensuring they have all the tools they need.

 But, once that’s done, you may be wondering how to motivate your remotely working staff.
-Many leaders may have this question, especially with the current pandemic where work from home is the new “norm.”
+Many leaders may have this question, especially with the current pandemic, where working from home is the new “norm.”

 While remote work has its perks, it can be frustrating and discouraging sometimes.
 During a crisis, employees may tend to do tactical work instead of working on newer and bigger problems the company may be facing.

 So, next on your agenda should be motivating your team.

 Motivation helps to keep their productivity high and also helps them to adapt to the change.
 Encouragement is an important factor that helps the team grow above the rest, regardless of the challenges.